KimLensico/reading-notes/learning_markdown.md

-### What is Markdown?!

-> *When you add bold, italics, numbered lists, bullet points, headings, and so on to text, you’re “formatting” it.
-Markdown is a syntax—or, set of rules—that formats text on web pages.* - @[howtogeek](https://www.howtogeek.com/448323/what-is-markdown-and-how-do-you-use-it/#:~:text=When%20you%20add%20bold%2C%20italics,Language%2C%20better%20known%20as%20HTML.)
+## What is Markdown and How do I use it on Github?!

 > *Markdown is a way to style text on the web.
 You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
 Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like # or *.* - @[github](https://guides.github.com/features/mastering-markdown/)